umit-iace/tool-libs/README.rst

 support for different controllers or sensors, we try keeping things in order.

 So please keep lists in the documentation (e.g. this file) sorted alphabetically, and help keeping the commit history as clean as possible.
-Consider working in feature branches, and make sure to rebase your commits on top of master before merging.

 Thank you for helping out!